eggjs/egg-schedule/README.md

 **Build-in support is:**

-- `worker`: will be executed in one random worker when schedule run.
+- `worker`: will be executed in one random worker when a schedule runs.
-- `all`: will be executed in all workers when schedule run.
+- `all`: will be executed in all workers when a schedule runs.

 **Custom schedule:**